securitytxt/security-txt/draft-foudil-securitytxt.md

 This field indicates the date and time after which the data contained in the "security.txt" file is considered stale and should not be used (as per {{stale}}).
 The value of this field follows the format defined in section 3.3 of {{!RFC5322}}.
+It is RECOMMENDED that the value of this field be less than a year into the future to avoid staleness.

-This field MUST NOT appear more than once.
+This field MUST always be present and MUST NOT appear more than once.

 ~~~~~~~~~~
 Expires: Thu, 31 Dec 2020 18:37:07 -0800